-In Chamber of Commerce v.
-Seattle, the Chamber of Commerce filed suit against the city of Seattle over an ordinance that would allow for-hire drivers classified as independent contractors – like those driving for ridesharing companies – to unionize and collectively bargain.
-The Chamber challenged the ordinance on the grounds that it is preempted by federal labor law, explaining that Congress did not give independent contractors the right to organize or collectively bargain under the NLRA, and that permitting drivers to collectively bargain over pay would in effect allow them to collude on prices, violating antitrust law.
-On May 11, 2018, a three-judge panel of the Ninth Circuit Court of Appeals, in a unanimous opinion, sided with the Chamber, ruling that the ordinance was unlawful and violated antitrust laws.
+With the new administration in place, the employer community must remain vigilant on the issue.
+In 2015, the city of Seattle enacted an ordinance that would allow for-hire drivers classified as independent contractors – like those driving for rideshare companies – to unionize and collectively bargain.
+The Chamber of Commerce filed suit, arguing the ordinance was preempted by federal labor law.
+They also contended that Congress did not give independent contractors the right to organize or collectively bargain under the NLRA, and permitting drivers to collectively bargain over pay would allow them to collude on prices, violating antitrust law.
+CDW filed a brief in support of the Chamber in November 2017.
+In May 2018, the Ninth Circuit Court of Appeals unanimously sided with the Chamber, ruling that the ordinance was unlawful and violated antitrust laws.

 Please see our resources page for more information on this issue.